st-mad/mint-slow-rollings/readme.md

 #### Other inline commands:
 ```
 revealing(varname) : returns a revealing pair for the given tree pair.
+minimal(varname) : returns the minimal tree pair for the element.
 ```

 #### Algebraic operations: